-Registered Trademarks and Trademark Applications: In the United States we have registered trademarks for VBLOC®, ENTEROMEDICS® and MAESTRO®, each registered with the United States Patent and Trademark Office, and trademark applications for VBLOC POWER TO CHOOSE and VBLOC POWER TO CHOOSE AND DESIGN.
-In addition, some or all of the marks VBLOC, ENTEROMEDICS, MAESTRO, MAESTRO SYSTEM ORCHESTRATING OBESITY SOLUTIONS, VBLOC POWER TO CHOOSE and VBLOC POWER TO CHOOSE AND DESIGN are the subject of either a trademark registration or application for registration in Australia, Brazil, China, the European Community, India, Kuwait, Mexico, Saudi Arabia, Switzerland and the United Arab Emirates.
-This prospectus contains other trade names and trademarks and service marks of EnteroMedics and of other companies.
+To date, in the United States we have registered trademarks for vBloc®, ENTEROMEDICS® and MAESTRO®, each registered with the United States Patent and Trademark Office, and trademark applications for vBloc POWER TO CHOOSE and vBloc POWER TO CHOOSE AND DESIGN.
+In addition, some or all of the marks vBloc, ENTEROMEDICS, MAESTRO, MAESTRO SYSTEM ORCHESTRATING OBESITY SOLUTIONS, vBloc POWER TO CHOOSE and vBloc POWER TO CHOOSE AND DESIGN are the subject of either a trademark registration or application for registration in Australia, Brazil, China, the European Community, India, Kuwait, Mexico, Saudi Arabia, Switzerland and the United Arab Emirates.
+We believe that we have common law trademark rights to GASTRIC VEST.
+This prospectus supplement contains other trade names and trademarks and service marks of EnteroMedics and of other companies.

-We obtained industry and market data used throughout and incorporated by reference into this prospectus through our research, surveys and studies conducted by third parties and industry and general publications.
+We obtained industry and market data used throughout and incorporated by reference into this prospectus supplement through our research, surveys and studies conducted by third parties and industry and general publications.
 We have not independently verified market and industry data from third-party sources.

-PROSPECTUS SUMMARY
+PROSPECTUS SUPPLEMENT SUMMARY

-This summary highlights selected information contained in greater detail elsewhere in this prospectus or incorporated by reference into this prospectus.
-This summary may not contain all of the information that you should consider before investing in the common stock and warrants.
-You should carefully read the entire prospectus, including "Risk Factors" beginning on page 11 and the financial statements and related notes and other documents incorporated by reference into this prospectus, before making an investment decision.
+This summary highlights selected information contained in greater detail elsewhere in this prospectus supplement or incorporated by reference into this prospectus supplement.
+This summary may not contain all of the information that you should consider before investing in our securities.
+You should carefully read the entire prospectus supplement, including "Risk Factors" beginning on page S-10 and the financial statements and related notes and other documents incorporated by reference into this prospectus supplement, before making an investment decision.

-Our Business
+Our Company